rajat9garg/sheets/memory-bank/progress.md

 - ✅ Created comprehensive test scripts to validate all expression functions

 ## Detailed Progress
+### Error Handling and Custom Exceptions
+- **Status:** Complete (100%)
+- **Details:**
+  - Introduced a hierarchy of custom exceptions, inheriting from a base `SheetException`.
+  - Replaced all relevant generic exceptions in `CellUtils.kt` with specific custom exceptions for better error context and clarity.
+  - Implemented robust global exception handling in `GlobalExceptionHandler.kt` to centralize error response generation.
+  - Standardized error responses to include `status`, `error`, `message`, `timestamp`, and a `details` field for additional context.
+  - Configured `GlobalExceptionHandler` to return HTTP 409 for lock conflicts, HTTP 400 for circular dependencies, and other appropriate status codes.
+  - Ensured seamless integration with the existing OpenAPI specification for error response models.
+  - Verified that the OpenAPI specification already includes a `details` field in the `ErrorResponse` schema to support richer error information.
+  - Documented the error handling pattern with Mermaid diagrams for clarity and future reference.

 ### Expression Evaluation and Formula Support
 - **Status:** Mostly Complete (90%)
 - **Details:**